xandwr/godotkit/README.md

 ## Highlights

-- **Formatter** — opinionated GDScript formatting built on a lossless syntax tree (comments and string contents preserved).
+- **Formatter**: opinionated GDScript formatting built on a lossless syntax tree (comments and string contents preserved).
 Single file, stdin, or whole project, with `--check` for CI.
-- **Project checker** — copies the project to a scratch directory, imports it with the configured engine, loads every script, scene, resource, and shader, and reports structured diagnostics.
+- **Project checker**: copies the project to a scratch directory, imports it with the configured engine, loads every script, scene, resource, and shader, and reports structured diagnostics.
 Optionally runs headless gameplay smoke tests of chosen scenes and project-owned `SceneTree` test scripts.
-- **API queries** — reflect the configured engine's `ClassDB`, including GDExtension-registered classes, merged with a static index of the project's own `class_name` scripts.
+- **API queries**: reflect the configured engine's `ClassDB`, including GDExtension-registered classes, merged with a static index of the project's own `class_name` scripts.
 Look up classes, members, and inheritance, or search by name.
-- **Resource authoring** — create or interrogate serialized Resources from declarative JSON specs, with full-precision Variant encoding, verified writes, and schema discovery (`resource schema`) for tooling and agents.
+- **Resource authoring**: create or interrogate serialized Resources from declarative JSON specs, with full-precision Variant encoding, verified writes, and schema discovery (`resource schema`) for tooling and agents.
-- **Multiplayer analysis** — a static report of the project's RPC configuration, spawner/synchronizer setup, and connection lifecycle (`net`), plus live observation of a running session's peers, authority, and RPC traffic (`inspect --net`).
+- **Multiplayer analysis**: a static report of the project's RPC configuration, spawner/synchronizer setup, and connection lifecycle (`net`), plus live observation of a running session's peers, authority, and RPC traffic (`inspect --net`).
-- **Runtime sessions** — launch, log, restart, and stop named game processes with immutable per-launch records; observe live sessions through project-defined state checkpoints.
+- **Runtime sessions**: launch, log, restart, and stop named game processes with immutable per-launch records; observe live sessions through project-defined state checkpoints.
-- **Scenarios** — declarative multiplayer topologies (dedicated ENet or Steam P2P) with participant roles, readiness checkpoints, dynamic ports, and deterministic late-join / disconnect / crash control.
+- **Scenarios**: declarative multiplayer topologies (dedicated ENet or Steam P2P) with participant roles, readiness checkpoints, dynamic ports, and deterministic late-join / disconnect / crash control.
-- **Scene inspection** — print a `.tscn` node tree offline, with packed-scene and inherited-scene expansion, signal connections, and groups.
+- **Scene inspection**: print a `.tscn` node tree offline, with packed-scene and inherited-scene expansion, signal connections, and groups.
 No engine required.
-- **Cache management** — refresh, rebuild, or clean Godot's derived caches (UIDs, script classes, imports) after moving files outside the editor.
+- **Cache management**: refresh, rebuild, or clean Godot's derived caches (UIDs, script classes, imports) after moving files outside the editor.

 ## Install